yast/yast-installation/doc/SELF_UPDATE.md

   * in a regular installation/upgrade, YaST2 will offer the possibility to check/adjust the network configuration.
   * in an AutoYaST installation/upgrade, a warning will be shown.
+* If SCC/SMT is used and it returns no URL or fails then the fallback URL from `control.xml` is used.
 * If the updates repository is found but it is empty or not valid:
   * in the case that the URL was specified by the user (using the *SelfUpdate* boot option or through the *self_update_url* element in an AutoYaST profile), an